DongDongSunny/tron-docker-main/tools/trond/docs/trond_node_run-single.md

 ### Synopsis

-You need to make sure the local environment is ready before running the node.<br>
-Use this command "./trond node env" to check the environment before starting the node.<br>
+You need to make sure the local environment is ready before running the node.
+Run "./trond node env" to check the environment before starting the node.

 The following files are required: